gabo05555/Marketplace/README.md

 - **🔐 Authentication**: Secure user authentication with Supabase Auth (Magic Link)
 - **🛍️ Dynamic Marketplace**: Users can create, view, and manage their own listings
+- **📄 Listing Detail Pages**: Dedicated pages for each listing with full information
+- **💬 Message Seller System**: Buyers can message sellers with email notifications
+- **📧 Messages Management**: Sellers can view and manage messages from buyers
+- **🔍 Advanced Search**: Fuzzy search with filters, pagination, and suggestions
 - **🏷️ Category Filtering**: Browse listings by category (Electronics, Vehicles, etc.)
 - **📱 Responsive Design**: Works perfectly on desktop and mobile devices
 - **👥 Guest Browsing**: Users can browse listings without signing in